Machine Learning for Asymptomatic Ratoon Stunting Disease Detection With Freely Available Satellite Based Multispectral

 \section{Conclusion}

 In this study, we demonstrated that RSD can be classified for several varieties with ML algorithms from freely available satellite-based spectroscopy data.
 The best-performing machine learning algorithm was Support Vector Machine with a Radial Basis Kernel achieving between 85.64\% and 96.55\% accuracy depending on the variety.
 The performance of all machine learning algorithms was found to be significantly better than the null distribution for all varieties except SRA14.
 Inline with current literature, the inclusion of sugarcane variety information and vegetation indices improved classification rates of disease.
 Additionally, several varieties were found to be more challenging to classify for RSD compared to others.
-These promising initial results, coupled with the efficiency of classifying 72 blocks within minutes as opposed to months, indicates the potential benefits of implementing a large-scale health monitoring system using satellites and machine learning.
+These promising initial results, coupled with the efficiency of classifying 76 blocks within minutes as opposed to months, indicates the potential benefits of implementing a large-scale health monitoring system using satellites and machine learning.
 Given that RSD is one of the most impactful diseases in sugarcane cultivation, this research significantly advances sugarcane disease management, with substantial practical applications.
 Providing farmers with a more accurate understanding of where RSD is present enables them to alter harvester paths to minimise disease spread, and source alternative clean, disease-free seeds from other blocks, or reliable suppliers, to ensure healthier crop cycles.
 Additionally, this will allow the implementation of strict hygiene protocols on infected blocks to prevent the disease from contaminating others.
 These applications indicate the potential of this research to support sustainable and efficient sugarcane cultivation.